-How Flash works in Safari on macOS Sierra
+How Flash works in Safari on macOS High Sierra

-In macOS Sierra, Adobe's Flash plug-in will be turned off in Safari by default to encourage users — and websites — to use HTML5 for features like video.
+Since macOS Sierra, Adobe's Flash plug-in has been turned off in Safari by default to encourage users — and websites — to use HTML5 for features like video, and this remains true in macOS High Sierra.
 This is because Flash is easily exploitable, and if someone with nefarious intentions hacks the plug-in or the site, Apple previously couldn't prevent users from being exposed.
-That's changed with Safari on macOS Sierra.

 However, there are some sites and services, such as Hulu, Spotify, and Pandora, that require the use of Flash for video playback, music streaming, and more.
 When you visit one of these sites in Safari, by default you'll see either a black screen with a button saying Click to use Flash or the website will encourage you to download Flash.
 If Flash is installed, when you click the link to download, you'll be presented with a dialogue box asking if you want to use Flash on the current site just once, or every time you visit.
 Clicking either will allow you to watch the video as you normally would.

 In addition to these new Flash permissions, you can also control these settings on a more granular basis in Safari's settings.
 Here's how.

 - Click on Preferences

 - Click on Adobe Flash Player under Plug-ins.

 Click on the drop-down menus next to the names of currently-open sites in Safari.